Skip to content

 We will contact you via email following the meeting with the outcome, this can take up to 28 days.

-The successful charities will be notified via secure email (from ) and will be asked to provide charity bank details within 2 weeks.
+The successful charities will be notified via secure email (from charitablefoundationmailbox@skipton.co.uk) to the email address you supplied on the application form.
+You will be asked to provide charity bank details within 2weeks.

 We will then transfer the funds via an electronic bank payment to the charity bank account.